 Memory Matters is a local not-for-profit center of excellence which improves the quality of life for persons with dementia and their families, providing resources, support, respite and adult day services with compassion and dignity.

 Memory Matters was founded in 1997 as Alzheimer’s Respite & Resource.
 It was originally funded by a Brookdale Foundation grant to create a respite program for patients and caregivers.
 In the beginning, the program was generously hosted at St. Luke’s Church and operated only one half-day a week.

-In 2009, we changed our name to Memory Matters and we completed a successful capital campaign.
-We moved into a state-of-the-art facility.
-Our name change to Memory Matters reflects the fact that people with ALL types of dementia are served, not only Alzheimer’s disease.
+In 2009, we changed our name to Memory Matters.
+We moved into a state-of-the-art facility that is wholly owned.
+Our name change to Memory Matters reflects the fact that people with ALL types of cognitive impairment are served, not just Alzheimer’s disease.

 Read a testimonial from Pat:

 It has been just over a year since I reached out to Memory Matters for guidance.
 At that time I was trying to understand symptoms my husband was experiencing as a result of two strokes he had had just a year apart.
 Without a support network, I was confused and flying by the seat of my pants to understand and cope with the new limitations in the person I love and had been married to for over 40 years.
 I felt I was failing him and was swirling in the vortex of my own anxiety and helplessness.
 How well I remember making that call to Memory Matters and the first time we met with you.
 You were reassuring and calming even before we met in person.
 In that first meeting and others that followed, you gave us a soft place to land and a caring and open environment where we could just be ourselves and let it all out (including the tears) as we tried to cope with and learn about our new reality.

 I’m writing today to let you know that the investment you made in us has paid off.
 As a result of your initial help and after getting a grip on our emotions, we were able to create a game plan aimed at the following: